-Job interviews – how many people can honestly say they enjoy them?
+Interview skills at job interviews – how many people can honestly say they possess them?

 It is always a nerve-wracking time when you secure an interview for a new job, and the pressure increases when it’s a role in an establishment you desperately want.

 In this article, I’m going to explain how, quite often, it is not a candidate’s interview skills that result in a rejection, but rather their mindset which can let them down.

 Thankfully, there are ways to overcome a negative mindset brought on by interview nerves, which I’ll share to help you prepare for your next hospitality interview.

 If you have secured an interview for a position in a restaurant or establishment you have been coveting for a while, the pressure tends to build.
 You get into the mindset of believing that you only have one chance of securing this job, and that failure isn’t an option.

 Unfortunately, it is this very thought system which puts you at the highest risk of misrepresenting yourself in the interview.

 When you put this much pressure on yourself and the outcome of the interview, you set yourself up for a fall.
 Your demeanour becomes unnatural, you question everything you are saying, and you lose the ability to demonstrate your best skills – the ones you know make you a great candidate for the job – sound familiar?

 One of the best ways you can feel confident in an interview is being safe in the knowledge that you have prepared adequately.

 Being unprepared leads to stress, which is the enemy of a successful interview.